 Pinot Noir is Burgundy's most famous Noble grape.
 Known and loved as "Red Burgundy" in much of the world, Pinot Noir can be among the most elegant wines coming out of France.
 Today, Pinot Noir is planted in regions around the world including: Oregon, California, New Zealand, Australia, Chile, France, Spain, Germany and Italy.

 Due to the stringent growing requirements for Pinot Noir, it is produced in much smaller quantities than other popular red wines.
 Traditionally, you will also pay a little more for Pinot Noir, as the “supply and demand” theories kick in.
 However, there are several producers that hit right at the $10 mark that are worth checking out.
-Mark West, Robert Mondavi Private Selection, Cupcake and Mirrasou are among the best budget Pinots.
+Mark West, Robert Mondavi Private Selection, Cupcake and Mirrasou are among the best budget Pinots, check out our Value Pinot Noir Reviews.
 If you want some real time recommendations on our favorite Pinot Noirs, then take a peek at our Top 10 Pinot Picks here.
 Also, keep in mind that the aging potential is not as dominant in this varietal because the grape's tannin structure is on the lighter side, compared to an age-worthy Cabernet Sauvignon.

 Pinot Noir is a dry, red wine that typically exhibits fruit-forward character with strawberry, cherry, raspberry and blackberry fruit taking the cake for palate presence.
 Notable earth-driven layers are also quite common in a glass of Pinot, with herbal, mushroom, leather, and game-like qualities being fairly familiar.
 Warm spice notes also make their way into the Pinot Noir palate profile, often in the form of cinnamon, clove and smoky, tobacco nuances.